 To get the day started Lauren put on a 'healthy' breakfast spread for us, and we caught up on the latest gossip over mugs of tea before heading into central.

-After literally walking round in circles in the pouring rain (thanks to the Iphone sending us in the wrong direction) we finally made it to the
+After literally walking round in circles in the pouring rain (thanks to the Iphone sending us in the wrong direction) we finally made it to the Saatchi Gallery, just of Sloane Square for a spot of culture.

 We strolled around the different floors, and admired the different pieces of art